namu-labs-dev/Namu-Design-System/docs/blog/github-actions-workflow.en-US.md

 ## Pull Request

-The Ant Design team strongly encourages community involvement in Pull Request (PR), and provides the [Contributor development maintenance guide](./contributor-development-maintenance-guide) document for reference.
+The Namu Design team strongly encourages community involvement in Pull Request (PR), and provides the [Contributor development maintenance guide](./contributor-development-maintenance-guide) document for reference.
 It's important to follow certain standards when submitting a PR to ensure quality and effective communication.
 Additionally, the team uses GitHub Actions to require and review certain aspects of PRs to maintain code quality and ensure long-term project maintenance.

 ### PR Pre-test